On the Line (2021 film): Production

 On November 27, 2019 Byun Yo-han's agency Saram Entertainment confirmed his casting in the film.
 Kim Mu-yeol joined the cast in December 2019.

-In May 2020, the film was wrapped up and work on post production began.
+In May 2020, the film was wrapped up and work on post-production began.

 Release

-The film was theatrically released on September 15, 2021, coinciding with Chuseok holidays.
-It clashed with The Miracle, which was also released on the same day.
+The film was theatrically released on September 15, 2021, coinciding with the Chuseok holidays.
+It clashed with Miracle: Letters to the President, which was also released on the same day.

 Reception

 Box office

 The film was released on September 15, 2021 on 1296 screens.
-As per Korean Film Council (Kofic) integrated computer network, the film ranks first on the Korean box office for consecutive 2 weeks.
-It also surpassed 1 million cumulative audience on 15th day of its release.
+As per Korean Film Council (Kofic) integrated computer network, the film ranks first at the Korean box office for consecutive 2 weeks.
+It also surpassed a 1 million cumulative audience on the 15th day of its release.